-FIELD TEAMS OUTREACH OFFICE
+5.8 FIELD TEAMS OUTREACH OFFICE

 ISLAMABAD CAPITAL TERRITORY (ICT) &

 AZAD JAMMU & KASHMIR

 The tenth team will be located at National Office Islamabad.
 This team will cover all the areas of ICT & AJK.
-Moreover, districts of Rawalpindi, Attock, Chakwal and Jhelum will also be covered by this team.
-Team's deployment will remain largely flexible.
+The team's deployment will remain largely flexible.